JoseALermaIII/clashcallerbot-reddit/README.md

 # ClashCallerBot-reddit
-Have you tried using the Clash Caller website only to have someone go rogue and break everything?
-Does no one stick to what they called, or do they forget what they called?

-ClashCallerBot is here to help keep everything in reddit.
-Clans can start a war thread and participants can call their bases on their own.
-ClashCallerBot will remind them that they need to attack before their spot reopens.
+ClashCallerBot was made to help [/r/ClashOfClans](https://np.reddit.com/r/ClashOfClans) clans to coordinate attacks during war from within reddit.

+For example, someone wants to attack base 1 and 7, but they haven't posted an update in over an hour and those two bases still haven't been attacked.
+Is it okay to attack those bases?
+Did your fellow clan member die?
+Who knows‽

+Well, if s/he (or someone on their behalf) had called those bases for a set period of time, you would know for certain.

+Think of ClashCaller! as an independent time keeper that runs entirely within reddit.

-For more information (like usage, and setting up your own bot), head to the [Wiki](../../wiki/).
+For more information (like usage and setting up your own bot), head to the [Wiki](../../wiki/).

 # License